Are Certain Types of People Prone to OCD?

 The 7 Personality Categories

-The Temperament and Character Inventory (TCI) has developed a personality category list in order to make it easier for psychologists to identify specific personality traits. ⁷
+The Temperament and Character Inventory (TCI) has developed a personality category list to make it easier for psychologists to identify specific personality traits. ⁷

 1.)
 Novelty Seeking

 Do you seek adventures more so than others?
-Do you find yourself getting involved in random activities just for the thrill of it?
+Do you find yourself getting involved in random activities just for the thrill?

-People who are “Novelty Seeking” tend to be very excitable, curious, and impulsive.
-This can lead them into risky behaviors, such as dangerous driving, promiscuous sex, and drug use.
+People who are “novelty seeking” tend to be very excitable, curious, and impulsive.
+This can lead them to risky behaviors, such as dangerous driving, promiscuous sex, and drug use.

 People who aren’t novelty seekers tend to be calm, cautious, and sensible.